asteca/ASteCA/README.md

 packages but I can't guarantee it.

 ### Extra packages
-If you want to use the function to obtain the cluster probability of being a true cluster, the following software is needed:
+If you want to use the [function](https://github.com/Gabriel-p/ocaat/blob/master/functions/get_p_value.py) that obtains the cluster probability of being a true cluster, the following software is needed:

 * [R - 3.0.1][3] -- `sudo apt-get install r-base`